This article is part 5 in a series examining the origins of public education in the United States.

 Basically, children suddenly struggled to learn how to read, with many of them displaying symptoms that today would be diagnosed as “dyslexia.”

 Within a few years, the schoolmasters of Boston joined forces to expose and repudiate the quackery before it did more damage.
-In a stinging paper, over 30 school chiefs wrote that “such a change, as that proposed by Mr. Mann and others, is neither called for, nor sustained by sound reasoning.”
+In a stinging paper, more than 30 school chiefs wrote that “such a change, as that proposed by Mr. Mann and others, is neither called for, nor sustained by sound reasoning.”

 The critical comments, made in the “Remarks on the Seventh Annual Report of the Hon.
 Horace Mann,” pointed out that many of the arguments made in support of the whole-word method were “fallacious” and “based upon false premises.”
 Others were irrelevant.